OpenRefine/OpenRefine/docs/docs/manual/wikidata.md

 You can supply a column of unique identifiers (in the form "Q###" for entities) directly to Wikidata in order to pull more data, but [these strings will not be “reconciled” against the external dataset](reconciling#reconciling-with-unique-identifiers).
 Apply the operation <span class="menuItems">Reconcile</span> → <span class="menuItems">Use values as identifiers</span> on your column of QIDs.
 All cells will appear as dark blue “confirmed” matches.
 Some of the “matches” may be errors, which you will need to hover over or click on to identify.
 You cannot use this to reconcile properties (in the form "P###").

-If the same identifier is assigned to multiple Wikidata items, all of the items are returned as candidates, with none automatically matched.
+If the identifier you submit is assigned to multiple Wikidata items (because Wikidata is crowdsourced), all of the items are returned as candidates, with none automatically matched.

 ### Property paths, special properties, and subfields

+Wikidata's hierarchical property structure can be called by using property paths (using |, /, and . symbols).
+Labels, aliases, descriptions, and sitelinks can also be accessed.
+You can also match values against subfields, such as latitude and longitude subfields of a geographical coordinate.

-You can find documentation and further resources [here](https://wikidata.reconci.link/#documentation).
+For information on how to do this, read the documentation and further resources [here](https://wikidata.reconci.link/#documentation).

 ## Editing Wikidata with OpenRefine